Endava/cats/README.md

 - `--sslKeyPwd` The password of the private key from the `sslKeystore`
 - `--proxyHost` The proxy server's host name (if running behind proxy)
 - `--proxyPort` The proxy server's port number (if running behind proxy)
-- `--maxRequestsPerMinute` Maximum number of requests per minute; this is useful when APIs have rate limiting implemented; default is 100
+- `--maxRequestsPerMinute` Maximum number of requests per minute; this is useful when APIs have rate limiting implemented; default is 10000
 - `--connectionTimeout` Time period in seconds which CATS should establish a connection with the server; default is 10 seconds
 - `--writeTimeout` Maximum time of inactivity in seconds between two data packets when sending the request to the server; default is 10 seconds
 - `--readTimeout` Maximum time of inactivity in seconds between two data packets when waiting for the server's response; default is 10 seconds
+- `--dryRun` If provided, it will simulate a run of the service with the supplied configuration.
+The run won't produce a report, but will show how many tests will be generated and run for each OpenAPI endpoint

 Using some of these options a typical invocation of CATS might look like this: